Performance metrics behind IT helpdesk technicians

 100% recording and monthly call quality audits

 We record every call that comes in to NetGain’s IT helpdesk.
-Every month I review a random sample of each engineer’s calls for quality assurance.
+Every month we review a random sample of each engineer’s calls for quality assurance.

-Across the team and individually by technician, we identify areas where RSE training will make future calls faster and smoother for our end users.
-We collect and analyze the data for every helpdesk contact; we want to utilize it to constantly improve the process.
+Across the team, and individually by technician, we identify areas for training so our calls are faster and smoother for clients.
+Altogether, we collect and analyze the data for every helpdesk contact and ticket.
+We reference our service desk metrics constantly to improve the process.

-After every IT helpdesk request, my RSE team sends a short, five-question survey to the contact associated with the ticket.
-The survey helps us gauge client satisfaction with the process and the issue resolution.
-This process is the best way for an end user to communicate back to NetGain, whether to send kudos to a technician or to suggest improvements to the IT support desk service.
+After every IT helpdesk request, we share a short survey with the client to gauge satisfaction with the process and the issue resolution.
+This process is the best way for an end user to communicate back to NetGain.
+Whether clients send kudos to a technician, or suggest improvements, the IT support desk loves feedback!

-Our company goal is 95% satisfaction—but please don’t tell my RSEs.
-I raised our team goal to 97% client approval rate, and in practice we have hit 98% to 99% scores month after month.
+Our company goal is 95% satisfaction.
+We raised our Operations team’s goal to 97% client approval rate, and in practice we have hit 98% to 99% scores month after month.

 Performance penalty for missing SLAs

-As part of our new Technology OneSource v10 agreements we implemented a performance penalty.
+Within our new Technology OneSource Services Packages, we implemented a performance penalty.

 Technology OneSource is our world-class managed IT services program.
-Our contracts identify several service level agreements (SLAs) that guarantee high minimum standards for the services we provide to our partners.
+Our contracts identify several service level agreements (SLAs) that guarantee high minimum standards for the services we provide.
 For example, SLAs may institute requirements on how quickly we must respond to service requests and begin working on the ticket.

 WOW Factor

-We’ve all heard the gushing stories about Nordstrom’s client satisfaction and Zappos’ customer service.
+We’ve all heard the gushing stories about top retailers with great customer service, like Apple and Costco.
 NetGain Technologies endeavors to be known for this same high level of customer approval.

-The IT support technicians are trained to ensure that any time you call in with a helpdesk request, you think, “WOW—they did a great job for me” as you hang up the phone.
+NetGain’s Rapid Response Teams are trained to ensure that when you call our helpdesk, you think, “WOW—they did a great job for me” at the end of the call.

 Related Posts